Thelema: James Lees

-James Lees (August 22, 1939 - 2015) was an English magician known for discovering the system he called English Qaballa. in November 1976, Lees discovered the "order & value of the English Alphabet."
-Follow this discovery, Lees founded the order O∴A∴A∴ in order to assist others in the pursuit of their own spiritual paths.
+James Lees (August 22, 1939 - 2015) was an English ceremonial magician known for creating the system he called English Qaballa.
+In November 1976, Lees explained how he had discovered the "order & value of the English Alphabet."
+Following this, Lees founded the order O∴A∴A∴ in order to assist others in the pursuit of their own spiritual paths.
 The first public report of the system known as English Qaballa (EQ) was published in 1979 by Ray Sherwin in an editorial in the final issue of his journal, The New Equinox.
 Lees subsequently assumed the role of publisher of The New Equinox and, starting in 1981, published additional material about the EQ system over the course of five issues of the journal, extending into 1982.

-The "order & value" discovered by James Lees lays the letters out on the grid superimposed on the page of manuscript of Liber AL on which this verse (Ch.
+The "order & value" proposed by James Lees lays the letters out on the grid superimposed on the page of manuscript of Liber AL on which this verse (Ch.
 III, v.
 47) appears (sheet 16 of Chapter III).
 Also appearing on this page are a diagonal line and a circled cross.
 The Book of the Law states that the book should only be printed with Crowley's hand-written version included, suggesting that there are mysteries in the "chance shape of the letters and their position to one another" of Crowley's handwriting.
-Whichever top-left to bottom-right diagonal is read the magickal order of the letters is obtained.
+Whichever top-left to bottom-right diagonal is read the magical order of the letters is obtained.

 Little, if any, further material on English Qaballa was published until the appearance of Jake Stratton-Kent's book, The Serpent Tongue: Liber 187, in 2011.
 This was followed in 2016 by The Magickal Language of the Book of the Law: An English Qaballa Primer by Cath Thompson.
-An account of the discovery, exploration, and continuing research and development of the system up to 2010, by James Lees and members of his group in England, is detailed in her 2018 book, All This and a Book.
+An account of the creation, exploration, and continuing research and development of the system up to 2010, by James Lees and members of his group in England, is detailed in her 2018 book, All This and a Book.

 Nema Andahadna

-Nema Andahadna (1939-2018) practiced and wrote about magick (magical working, as defined by Aleister Crowley) for over thirty years.
-In 1974, she channelled a short book called Liber Pennae Praenumbra.
+Nema Andahadna (1939–2018) practiced and wrote about magick (magical working, as defined by Aleister Crowley) for over thirty years.
+In 1974, she said she had channelled a short book called Liber Pennae Praenumbra.

 From her experience with Thelemic magick, she developed her own system of magic called "Maat Magick" which has the aim of transforming the human race.
 In 1979, she co-founded the Horus-Maat Lodge.
 The Lodge and her ideas have been featured in the writings of Kenneth Grant.

 Her writings have appeared in many publications, including the Cincinnati Journal of Ceremonial Magick, Aeon, and Starfire.
 According to Donald Michael Kraig: